wlugmayr/chimerax-starmap/README.md

   starmap_dev_chimerax_centos9
 ```

-Just copy&edit or add your own functions.
+Just edit or add your own functions.

 ## Use Makefile targets to develop and test StarMap